Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 ```
 To effect this change, do a full session logout.
 You must either reboot, or log right out of Linux, then log back in again.

-An impermanent method to gain the same device permissions as above without rebooting:
+An method to temporarily gain the same device permissions as above without rebooting:
 ```
 sudo chmod a+rw /dev/ttyUSB0
 ```